waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   5. Use Rock-types (Geodude/Onix) to counter Falkner's Flying moves.

 ## Current Area: Route 31
-- **Status:** Switching lead to Calcifer to catch Bellsprout.
-Started Turn 944.
+- **Status:** Searching for Bellsprout in tall grass.
+Leading with Calcifer.
 - **Objectives:**
   - Locate and catch Bellsprout in tall grass.
   - Reach Violet City and heal.